Kent County Cricket Club: The first county clubs: 1842–1870

+The early history of Kent County Cricket Club is complicated.
+In 1842, a county club was formed by Canterbury's Beverley club, and then a second one was created at Maidstone in 1859.
+These co-existed until 1870 when they merged to form the present-day Kent County Cricket Club.
+Playfair Cricket Annual holds that the "present club" was founded on 1 March 1859 (i.e., the Maidstone one), and that there was then a "substantial reorganisation" on 6 December 1870, although the "inaugural first-class match" was played in 1864.

-The Beverley Cricket Club was formed in 1835 at the Canterbury estate of brothers John and William de Chair Baker, initially playing in the St Stephen's district of the city before moving to the Beverley Ground in 1839.
-After the failure of the Town Malling club, the Bakers stepped in to organise Kent teams, with Pilch managing the ground.
+Beverley Cricket Club was formed in 1835 on the Canterbury estate of brothers John and William de Chair Baker, initially playing in the St Stephen's district of the city before moving to the Beverley Ground in 1839.
+After the failure of the Town Malling club, the Bakers stepped in to organise county matches, with Pilch hired as both player and ground manager.
 The Beverley club became the Kent Cricket Club on 6 August 1842, when it reconstituted itself during its annual cricket festival.
-The club was the first formal incarnation of Kent County Cricket Club, and the 1842 cricket festival is considered the first Canterbury Cricket Week.
-(Note: A cricket festival had been organised by the Beverley Club since 1839.)
+The club was the first formal incarnation of Kent County Cricket Club, and the 1842 cricket festival may have been the first Canterbury Cricket Week proper—a cricket festival had been organised by the Beverley Club since 1839.

-The new Kent club played its initial first-class match against an England side at White Hart Field in Bromley on 25–27 August 1842, and initially the success of the club continued, with Kent considered the leading county side in 1843, 1847 and 1849.
+The new Kent club played its first match against England at White Hart Field in Bromley on 25–27 August 1842, and the team's success continued until 1850.
 The club moved to the St Lawrence Ground on the eastern side of Canterbury in 1847, with Pilch once again moving to manage the ground.
 This was later established as the county's formal headquarters, although Kent continued to play matches on a variety of grounds around the county until well into the 20th century, rarely using the St Lawrence Ground for more than two or three matches a year.

-As the team built around Pilch retired from cricket, the fortunes of the club declined, the county sometimes forced to field teams of up to 16 or to combine with other clubs in order to compete.
-Financial difficulties followed and on 1 March 1859 a second county club was formed at Maidstone to support the Canterbury-based club.
-The two clubs, the Canterbury club known as East Kent, the Maidstone club as West Kent, co-operated to an extent, although the relationship was later described as "anything but satisfactory".
-The standard of cricket played by the county side, generally organised by the West Kent club, remained poor and the county found it difficult to attract either the best amateur players or professionals to play, many amateurs only willing to appear during Canterbury Week.
-An 1870 meeting chaired by the 3rd Lord Harris at the Bull Inn at Rochester saw the two clubs merge to form the present day Kent County Cricket Club.
+As the team built around Pilch retired from cricket, the fortunes of the club declined, and it was sometimes forced to field teams of up to 16.
+Also, it was sometimes necessary to combine with local club teams from Canterbury itself, and from neighbouring towns like Whitstable, Faversham, or Ashford.
+Financial difficulties followed, and on 1 March 1859 a second county club was formed at Maidstone, ostensibly to support the Canterbury-based club.

+These two clubs, the Canterbury club known as East Kent, the Maidstone club as West Kent, co-operated to some extent, although the relationship was later described as "anything but satisfactory".
+The standard of cricket played by the county team, generally organised by the West Kent club, remained poor, and the county found it difficult to attract either the best amateur players or professionals to play.
+Many amateurs were only willing to appear during Canterbury Week.
+Ultimately, an 1870 meeting, chaired by the 3rd Lord Harris at the Bull Inn in Rochester, saw the two clubs merge to form the present-day Kent County Cricket Club.